pangling4/ME405_Lab3/src/readme.md

 just like the Queues class.

 ## Multitask Implementation Results
-Our results here were using the flywheel within our multitasking regime.
+Our results here were from using the flywheel within our multitasking regime.
 This shows the effect of different user defined periods for the motor controller on the step response.